In this article, you will learn how to read digital inputs and write digital outputs on Edge IO. Topics covered include:

 Reading Digital Inputs

-node into your flow to either monitor pin changes (Run Mode: Continuous) or read a pin (Run Mode: On Trigger).
+Add a tulip-digital-input node into your flow to either monitor pin changes (Run Mode: Continuous) or read a pin (Run Mode: On Trigger).
 For either option, you can select which of the 8 pins to read.

 Writing Digital Output

-node into your flow to write values to the digital output pins.
+Add a tulip-digital-output node into your flow to write values to the digital output pins.
 You can select any subset of the 4 pins to write.

 Library Flows

-is a library flow that monitors a GPIO pin in Node-RED and writes the pin's value to a machine attribute.
-To use this flow, you will need to configure the tulip-digital-input
+gpio_to_machine_attr is a library flow that monitors a GPIO pin in Node-RED and writes the pin's value to a machine attribute.
+To use this flow, you will need to configure the tulip-digital-input node to choose the pin to monitor, and map the tulip-machine-attribute node to a machine attribute of one of your Machines.
+You can learn more about sending data from Node-RED to Tulip using the Tulip API here.

-is a library flow that allows you to control GPIO pins from a Tulip app.
+gpio_http_endpoints is a library flow that allows you to control GPIO pins from a Tulip app.
 You will need to create an HTTP connector that is configured to use the Edge Device's connector host, and create connector functions to hit the Node-RED HTTP endpoints configured in the flow.
-You can learn more about communicating with Node-RED over HTTP using the Edge Device's Connector Host here.
+You can learn more about communicating with Node-RED over HTTP using the Edge Device's Connector Host here

-Enabling Both Generic I/O and Node-RED
+Enabling Both Generic I/O and Node RED

-Warning: It is possible to simultaneously enable both Generic I/O and Node-RED.
+It is possible to simultaneously enable both Generic I/O and Node-RED.
 This means that both Generic I/O and Node-RED can write values to digital output pins.
 If different values are written to a pin from multiple sources, the writes will be performed in the order that they are received.
 Before writing any pins, please confirm that they are not actively controlling any devices apart from the intended application.
 Tulip Edge Device GPIO should not be used in safety-critical applications.